Search

 Benefits of Integrating DSPM with CNAPP:

-• Unified Risk View: CNAPP combines CSPM, CIEM, and CWP functionalities, already providing a comprehensive security posture picture.
+• Unified Risk View: CNAPP combines CSPM, CIEM, and CWPP functionalities, already providing a comprehensive security posture picture.
 Adding DSPM creates a unified risk list prioritizing both data and cloud security vulnerabilities, streamlining remediation efforts.

 • Enhanced Data Security: CNAPP with DSPM tracks data origin and flow within cloud storage and application networks, enabling efficient data movement protection.